zanio/quizapi/README.md

 ### DEVELOPMENT

+#### ENVIRONMENT VARIABLE.
+The required environment variables can be gotten from the env.example file.
+Please note that all properties in the env.example file must be set.
+Simply create a new file called .env and copy past the content of `env.example` into the `.env` file.
+If you are not runing the app with docker then use OPTION 1 below to set up your database, then run migration with `npm run migrate up` and start the app using `npm run dev`.
+If you are using OPTION 2 then you only need to run the docker-compose up command followed by `npm run migrate up` within the docker container. you can enter the docker container by runing `docker-compose run app bash`

 #### Database setup (POSTGRES)

+#### OPTION 1

 TO CREATE A DATABASE, USER AND GRANT ALL PRIVILEGE TO THAT USER ON THE CREATED DATABASE RUN THE FOLLOWING CODE: